Risk and assessment scoring configuration in Risk Manager

 How to calculate the assessment score?

-Once the assessment score formula and the assessment level output are configured, you can calculate the assessment score by performing the following steps:
+After you configure the assessment score formula and the assessment level output, you can calculate the assessment score by performing the following steps:

 2. Select the checkbox of the risk of your choice.

-3. Select the checkbox of the risk assessments where you want to calculate the score, you can select one or multiple risk assessments.
+3. Select the checkboxes for the risk assessments you want to calculate the score for.
+You can select one or multiple risk assessments.

 Tip